-A parabola is the ONLY continuous shape that will focus starlight to a point with a single mirror Let's look at what happens for an off-axis light source (green light rays).
+A parabola is the ONLY continuous shape that will focus starlight to a point with a single mirror

+Let's look at what happens for an off-axis light source (green light rays).
 The new "Focus" and the off-axis angle define a new optical axis (thick green dashed line).
-The new axis are X,Y, and Z Is the mirror a parabola in the form $Z = a (X^2+Y^2)$ at the same time as being a parabola in the form $z = a (x^2 + y^2)$ ? $\rightarrow$ NO, mirror is not circular symetric in X,Y,Z coordinates $\rightarrow$ parabolic mirror fails to perfectly focus off-axis light into a point All the telescopes concepts shown previously (Newton, Gregorian, Cassegrain) suffer from aberrations which grow as distance from optical axis increases.
-Field of view problem with parabola: Coma aberration Coma is the main aberration for an parabolic mirror observing off-axis sources For a source offset $\alpha$ [rad], the RMS geometrical blurr radius due to coma is: $r{COMA}[rad] = 0.051 \alpha/F^2$ Examples: F = f/D = 10 telescope r < 0.1" (0.2" diameter spot) for $\alpha = 3.3$ ' F = 5 r < 0.1" for $\alpha$ =49" Parabolic mirror telescopes are not suitable for wide field imaging www.telescope-optics.net Solution to the field of view problem: >1 optical surface
+The new axis are X,Y, and Z

+Is the mirror a parabola in the form $Z = a (X^2+Y^2)$ at the same time as being a parabola in the form $z = a (x^2 + y^2)$? \rightarrow NO, mirror is not circular symetric in X,Y,Z coordinates

+\rightarrow parabolic mirror fails to perfectly focus off-axis light into a point

+All the telescopes concepts shown previously (Newton, Gregorian, Cassegrain) suffer from image aberrations which grow as distance from the focal plane optical axis increases.
+Field of view problem with parabola: Coma aberration

+Coma is the main aberration for an parabolic mirror observing off-axis sources

+For a source offset α [rad], the RMS geometrical blur radius due to coma is:

+'''

+r{COMA}[arcsec] = 0.051 \ \alpha/F^2

+'''

+'''

+Examples:

+for F = f/D = 10 telescope

+r < 0.1" (0.2" diameter spot)

+\rightarrow \alpha=3.3'

+'''

+for F = 5 r < 0.1" $\rightarrow \alpha = 49$ "

+Parabolic mirror telescopes are not suitable for wide field imaging

+Solution to the field of view problem: >1 optical surface

 With 2 mirrors, there is now an infinity of solutions to have perfect on-axis image quality.
-For ANY primary mirror shape, there is a secondary mirror shape that focuses on-axis light on a point $\rightarrow$ shape of one of the 2 mirrors becomes a free parameter that can be used to optimize image quality over the field of view.
+For ANY primary mirror shape, there is a secondary mirror shape that focuses on-axis light on a point \rightarrow shape of one of the 2 mirrors becomes a free parameter that can be used to optimize image quality over the field of view.

 Ritchey Chretien Telescope

-Primary and secondary mirror are hyperbola Spherical and Coma can be removed by choice of conic constants for both mirrors $\rightarrow$ field of view is considerably larger than with single parabola If PM and SM have same radius of curvature, field is flat Most modern large telescopes are RC (example: Hubble Space Telescope) Hubble Space Telescope
+Primary and secondary mirror are hyperbola Spherical and Coma can be removed by choice of conic constants for both mirrors \rightarrow field of view is considerably larger than with single parabola If PM and SM have same radius of curvature, field is flat

+Most modern large telescopes are RC (example: Hubble Space Telescope)

+Hubble Space Telescope